Phippsy/page-loads-chris/README.md

 If successful, the script should create the following new files:

-1. "tabular_har_{pagename}.csv": a csv containing each of the variables which have been selected from the source .har file
+1. "./tabular_har_{pagename}.csv": a csv containing each of the variables which have been selected from the source .har file
-2. "scatter_{pagename}.png": a scatterplot which charts each request, showing response size on the X axis and download time on the Y axis.
+2. "./scatter_{pagename}.png": a scatterplot which charts each request, showing response size on the X axis and download time on the Y axis.
-3. "scatter_{pagename}_top20.png": a scatterplot based on #2, which has been filtered to show only the top 20 requests (theoretically, the "worst offenders") by response time.
+3. "./scatter_{pagename}_top20.png": a scatterplot based on #2, which has been filtered to show only the top 20 requests (theoretically, the "worst offenders") by response time.
-4. "requests_{pagename}.csv": a bar chart showing the aggregated time for requests, grouped by domain.
+4. "./requests_{pagename}.csv": a bar chart showing the aggregated time for requests, grouped by domain.
 This chart is intended to illustrate which domains are using the most request time during page download.

 ## Issues